Sparse Pursuit and Dictionary Learning for Blind Source Separation in Polyphonic Music Recordings: Experimental Results and Discussion

 Usually, we train our dictionary on the same audio recording that we aim to separate.
 In this experiment, however, our goal is to ascertain whether a dictionary that was trained on one recording can be used for the separation of another recording without additional training.

-We recorded the traditional tune \enquote{Frère Jacques} with B$\flat$ tin whistle and viola in the key of E$\flat$ major as well as with C tin whistle and violin in the key of F major.
+{Under the recording conditions specified in Section~\ref{sec:separation}}, we recorded the traditional tune \enquote{Frère Jacques} with B$\flat$ tin whistle and viola in the key of E$\flat$ major as well as with C tin whistle and violin in the key of F major.
 The violin and viola were offset by two bars compared to the tin whistles in order to create a musically realistic \emph{canon}.
 The lowest frequency of the B$\flat$ tin whistle was measured as $\SI{463}{Hz}$, and the lowest frequency of the C tin whistle was measured as $\SI{534}{Hz}$.
 Thus, they do \emph{not} fit in the same equal-temperament tuning, and the intervals on these instruments are not very consistent, either.
 Their tuning was mimicked by ear when recording the viola/violin tracks.

 First, the separation was performed with random seeds $0,\dotsc,9$ on the recording with B$\flat$ tin whistle and viola.
 Then the dictionaries obtained from this separation were used on the recording with C tin whistle and violin without any further training.
 The experiment was repeated vice versa with the recordings permuted.